MarcusMathiassen/P2D/README.md

 A 2D physics sandbox.

 #Requirements:
-You need g++-5, glfw and glfw to compile.
+You need g++-5, glew and glfw to compile.

 #How to compile:
 type "make" in console.